Canon M6 vs Sony RX1R II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS M6 and Sony Cyber-shot DSC-RX1R II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the M6 and the RX1R II are recent models that are part of the current product line-up.
-The RX1R II replaced the earlier Sony RX1R, while the M6 followed on from the Canon M5.
+The RX1R II is a recent model that features in the current product line-up of Sony.
+In contrast, the M6 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the M6 was succeeded by the Canon M6 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon M6 and the Sony RX1R II?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.